telerik/ajax-docs/controls/htmlchart/chart-types/donut-chart.md

 * The color is controlled via the **BackgroundColor** property of the **PieSeriesItem**.

+* You can fine tune the diameter of the donut hole via the `HoleSize` property exposed by the `DonutSeries`.

 * The name that is shown in the legend is set via the `Name` property of the series item.
 You can hide the series item from the legend either by omitting it, or by setting the `VisibleInLegend` property to `false`.

 * Whether the sector is separated from the rest of the circle is controlled via the **Exploded** property of the **PieSeriesItem**.
 This and the Pie chart are the only chart types in whose context the **Exploded** property is meaningful and will have effect.